Skip to content

 EXPENSE REIMBURSEMENTS

-When business travel by personally owned vehicles has been authorized, mileage payment shall be made at the rate currently provided by the Internal Revenue Service.
+When business travel by personally owned vehicles has been authorized, mileage payment shall

-Travel outside New Hampshire for courses, conferences, and workshops must have the written prior approval of the Superintendent.
+Travel outside New Hampshire for courses, conferences, and workshops must have the written

 Adopted: September 21, 2022

-Fiscal Accounting And Reporting
+Fiscal Accounting and Reporting

 SAU File: DI